telerik/maui-docs/controls/navigationview/styling/pane.md

 # .NET MAUI NavigationView Pane Styling

-The NavigationView Pane for .NET MAUI provides a styling mechanism for customizing its look, also the look of its header and footer.
+The NavigationView Pane for .NET MAUI provides a styling mechanism for customizing its look, as well as the look of its header and footer.
 To use it, set the `PaneStyle` property of the control with a target type `NavigationViewPane`.

 The image below shows sample pane styling: